happyhorseskull/you-can-datamosh-on-windows/README.md

 (If you click on datamosh.bat in the file explorer window no moshing will occur.
 Instead you'll see a little white screen flash by.)

 The datamoshed video will be in a new folder: `moshed_videos\`

+If you get a `system can not find file` error at the command line it usually means you forgot to unzip the files or put them in the right folder which is totally okay and nothing to feel bad about.
+(I forgot like 3 times while testing the code.)

 Good luck, friends!